Towards understanding CG and GMRES through examples: The CG Method

 \subsection{The trajectory of finite precision CG computations}

 \phantom{}

 \emph{Setup:} We generate a diagonal matrix $A$ as defined in \eqref{eq:diagmatrix} with $N=35$, $\lambda_1 = 0.1$, $\lambda_N=10^2$, and $\rho=0.65$.
-We use a right-hand side $b$ with equal components and unit $2$-norm.
-We run CG in double precision in two settings: first, with reorthogonalization, which mimics the convergence of exact CG, and second, without reorthogonalization (standard CG).
+We use $b=[1,\dots,1]^T/\sqrt{N}$ and $x_0=0$.
+We run exact CG and CG in finite (double) double precision arithmetic.
+Following \cite[Section 5.9.1]{LieStr13} and \cite{Ger13}, the finite precision CG iterates are then shifted as follows: Consider the sequence